 What to do if you can’t sleep?

-A lot of people, after going through a long flight, lost sleep after coming back to their hotel rooms.
+After going through a long flight, many people lost sleep after coming back to their hotel rooms.

-There are many causes of this phenomenon such as being too tired, too sleepy, excited about the trip, strange places, etc.
+There are many causes of this phenomenon: being too tired, too sleepy, excited about the trip, strange places, etc.

-To improve sleep in this situation, you can wear a mask that covers your eyes and covers your ears to get rid of light and noise during sleep.
+To improve sleep in this situation, you can wear a mask covering your eyes and covering your ears to get rid of light and noise during sleep.

 For deeper sleep, you can also drink chamomile tea or other herbal teas before bed.